December 28, 2001New Jersey Import Firm Has Recalled

 FSIS has received no reports of illnesses associated with consumption of

-these products.
-Anyone concerned about an illness should contact a
+this product.
+Anyone concerned about an illness should contact a physician.

 Media and consumers with questions about the recall may contact Jerome